 Emphasis on Rule of Funny also led to some bizarre situations, like a talking Gastly which godmoded by conjuring up illusions (rather than using typical moves) to counter any Pokémon attack.

-There was also the Pokédex, who is usually just a computer spouting off information about Pokémon.
+There was also the Pokédex, which is usually just a computer spouting off information about Pokémon.
 In the first episode, it seemed to have a personality as a Deadpan Snarker, acting like a dick toward Ash when he found a Rattata going through his bag.

 The Kanto and Johto episodes of the anime were a lot more Japanese than you see in Hoenn or Sinnoh.
 Unova and Kalos are justified since they're based heavily on America and France.

-In the earlier seasons characters, especially gym leaders, barely resembled their game counterparts in terms of personality.
+In the earlier seasons characters, especially Gym Leaders, barely resembled their game counterparts in terms of personality.
 Kanto even changed their designs, while other seasons kept them a lot truer.
 At least one of these changes - Misty being tsundere - was added to the games to a lesser degree..
 Still there's something odd in Shrinking Violet Jasmine becoming a loud, boisterous woman.
 Her reappearance in Sinnoh didn't attempt to tone her down much and to make it weirder in her first episode she was closer to the games.

 Yami Yugi's appearance came off extremely sinister in early chapters of the manga.
 Gradually his appearance shifted so that he just looks like a more confident version of Yugi by the end of the first volume.
 The first couple of chapters, however, he looked downright psychotic.
+He also regularly made people go insane in punishment games and even (most infamously) set a man on fire.

 The English Dub is infamous for cutting out all references to or hints of death or violence, but surprisingly was a bit more lenient on it in the earlier episodes, especially during Yami Yugi's duel with Panik where Panik attempting to light Yugi on fire if Yugi loses, amazingly enough, is left intact.